Thursday, December 1, 2022

 Years ago, I ran across quite a bit of controversy about Robert Kiyosaki and his famous book, Rich Dad Poor Dad.

-So, finally, I ran across the 20th anniversary paperback edition at my local library.
+So, finally, I bumped into the 20th anniversary paperback edition at my local library.
 Now that I have enough knowledge to actually assess its merits, I’ll share my impressions and some quotes.

 Wednesday, January 5, 2022